bashbaug/OpenCLPapers/OpenCLOnLinux.md

 The ICD loader enumerates the OpenCL implementations that are installed on the system by looking for files in the directory `/etc/OpenCL/vendors`.
 The ICD loader will open each file in this directory that ends with `.icd`, and read a single line of text from the file.
-The single line of text is interpreted as the full path to the OpenCL implementation shared library, which is then loaded by the ICD loader.
+The single line of text describes the OpenCL implementation shared library, which is then loaded by the ICD loader.

 ### Direct Linking